IBM Cloud Docs

 A member can only be associated with one network security group at a time.

-1. Select the virtual server instance and click Next.
-Existing network interfaces that are part of the virtual server instance are displayed.
+8. Select the virtual server instance and click Next.
+All the existing network interfaces that are part of the virtual server instance are displayed.

 Removing members from an NSG